stt-datacore/website/static/crew/data_friar_tuck_crew.md

 published: true
 ---

-A top 20 voyager with loads of events.
-His bases aren't outstanding, but manage to avoid the ENG logjam from so many other 5* Datas and will perform nicely for SEC/DIP event shuttles instead.
+Friar Tuck is the top voyager in his skill set and has plenty of events and traits.
+His bases aren't outstanding, but manage to avoid the ENG logjam from so many other legendary Datas and will perform nicely for SEC/DIP event shuttles instead.
 Take note of his expensive build cost including a fistful of Sec 31 items, but he will pay off the investment when finished.